Environmental distribution

 Bioaccumulation

-Distribution of munition compounds in the marine food web and effects on the sustainability of the biological production of the seas.
+Distribution of munition compounds in the marine food web and their effects on the sustainability of the biological production of the seas.

 White phosphorous